Coupling Designs for Randomized Experiments with Complex Treatments: Introduction

 The challenge of improving efficiency in experiments with complex treatments is not limited to continuous treatments.
-The purpose of this paper is to develop a new family of \emph{coupling designs} that extends the basic principle of stratification to allow for efficient randomization in experiments with continuous, constrained multivariate, text/image and other irregular treatment spaces.
-We make three main contributions in this paper: \begin{enumerate} \item In Sections~\ref{section:overview} and \ref{section:coupling-designs}, we introduce a new family of coupling designs that enables efficient randomization in experiments with complex treatments and illustrate how they can be used in practice.
+Experiments with irregular, multivariate, or constrained treatments arise in a variety of applications.
+Examples include cash transfer experiments in development \citep{haushofer2016}, tax and information experiments in behavioral economics \citep{reesjones2019,masatlioglu2023}, product experiments on digital platforms \citep{sahni2020}, and correspondence studies of discrimination \citep{evsyukova2025,bertrand2004emily}.
+In these settings the treatment is often too rich for conventional stratification to randomize efficiently.
+We develop a new family of \emph{coupling designs} to balance covariates in such applications, without forced discretization.
+We make three main contributions in this paper: \begin{enumerate} \item In Sections~\ref{section:overview} and \ref{section:coupling-designs}, we introduce a new family of coupling designs that enables efficient randomization in experiments with complex treatments, illustrating our method with a variety of applications.
 The key idea is to first match units into homogeneous groups, then use coupling techniques to assign treatments within these groups to be highly dispersed over the treatment space.
 We construct such couplings for treatment spaces $\suppf \sub \mr^m$ by combining techniques from the Monte Carlo integration literature with tools from optimal transport.

-\item In Sections~\ref{section:dispersion-match-quality} and \ref{section:efficiency-analysis}, we introduce the concepts of dispersion and match quality, showing that the efficiency gain from a coupling design is proportional to the product of these two key forces.
+\item In Section~\ref{section:dispersion-match-quality}, we introduce the concepts of dispersion and match quality, showing that the efficiency gain from a coupling design is proportional to the product of these two key forces.
 Section~\ref{section:efficiency-analysis} contains our main theoretical results.
 We develop a novel spectral analysis that shows how efficiency depends on both the smoothness and shape of the estimator's influence function as well as the principal directions of the implemented coupling.
 Section~\ref{section:coupling-analysis} applies this analysis to compare various choices of coupling designs.

 \item In Section~\ref{section:asymptotics}, we develop asymptotic theory for the family of coupling designs.
-We show asymptotic normality of parametric estimators under coupling design randomization, and develop consistent variance estimators enabling valid inference on general causal parameters. \end{enumerate}
+We show asymptotic normality of a large family of estimators under coupling design randomization, and develop conservative variance estimators enabling asymptotically valid inference on general causal parameters. \end{enumerate}